DVMath/PredDenPath/README.md

 The flag captura is set to FALSE to use the pre-processed data, given by the RData file.

-Usage: Rscript --no-save pathDengue 1 156
+Usage: Rscript --no-save pathDengue.R 1 156

 The arguments mean that all configurations with differents values of k and number of weeks will be tested.